 relieve your symptoms, but they won’t cure you.

 Treatment at home to help relieve your symptoms includes:

 - drinking plenty of water

 You may need to go to the hospital if your infection is severe

 and if you meet two or more of the following criteria:

 - you need breathing assistance

 antibiotics.
 If your blood oxygen levels are low, you may receive oxygen

-Simple care measures can reduce your risk of getting sick, including developing bronchopneumonia.
-These measures include:
+Simple care measures can reduce your risk of getting sick and developing

 - washing your hands regularly